-As the director of animal health and welfare, a typical day for me includes overseeing any necessary animal procedures, checking on the animals, and dealing with any emergency cases that arise.
+As the vice president of animal care and welfare, a typical day for me includes overseeing any necessary animal procedures, checking on the animals, and dealing with any emergency cases that arise.
 My staff and I often give tours or have shadowing veterinarians and veterinary students to interact with.
 Outside of work, I love outdoor activities that take me to the water or up into the mountains.
 I think that it is important to be outside where there are plants, animals, water, rock, and sky.

 What did you want to be when you were growing up?

 I wanted to be the owner of a world-famous riding stable.

 What did you study in school?

 Although I earned my undergraduate degree in political Science, I went on to study veterinary medicine at Tufts University and earned post veterinary school specialty certifications in avian medicine and reptile/amphibian Medicine.

 How did you get started in your field of work?

 I was interested in going to graduate school and liked working with animals.
 Veterinary Medicine seemed to offer a clear job at the end but it was also very flexible with lots of different paths in career development.

 How long have you been at the Aquarium?

 At the end of the day, we’re taking care of amazing animals.
 This is just rewarding to me.
 Plus it is interesting… there is always something new to learn, something that has never been done before.
 That’s pretty cool.
 Finally, the zoo vet profession is filled with people doing the job they do because they have a deep passion for it.
 They are smart people who could have succeeded in other ventures that would pay a great deal more and likely have more reasonable hours.
 But they picked this.
 They are an engaged, interesting, tight-knit community.
 What we do means something to us!